jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Declarative
 Unit tests should declare the observable behavior.
 They provide context.
 Not only does this help limit one test to one behavior, but it also documents intent.

 When a test fails, it provides context as to where the failure might reside within the implementation.
-Context may be as mechanical as running the failing test in isolation with coverage activated and then reviewing the statements that were executed.
+Context may be as mechanical as running the failing test in isolation with code coverage activated and then reviewing the statements that were executed.

 # Complete
 A suite of unit tests should declare and confirm all possible behaviors that the software may encounter.
 This includes the this-should-never-happen edge cases.